 Total hip replacement surgery is advised in patients for whom the hip joint has been so severely damaged by osteoarthritis, that it is no longer possible to preserve the natural joint through hip resurfacing.
 In this case, both the femoral head and the socket of the hip joint are replaced by metal and polyethylene components designed to restore pain free mobility.

 At the Gelenk-Klinik, our hip specialist is able to offer different designs and materials for the replacement joint and will advise on the most suitable for each individual case.
 The quality and durability of the hip replacement is largely dependant on the expert diagnosis, skill and experience of the hip specialist.

 However, total hip replacement surgery is one of the most tested and successful joint replacement procedures available today.

 Excellence in hip replacement surgery through experience and surgical technique

 The quality and durability of hip replacement is largely dependant on the skill and experience of the hip specialist.
-Orthopaedic Gelenk-Klinik has a dedicated hip surgeon as head of the hip department with the experience of hundreds of hip replacements each year since 2004.
+At Gelenk-Klinik we have two dedicated hip surgeons, Dr Thomas Schneider and Dr. Martin Rinio with the experience of more than a hundred hip replacement surgeries each year.

 - Preservation of the Joint Capsule through minimally invasive hip surgery speeds up rehabilitation and reduces risk of hip luxation (dislocation)

-- Technique avoiding damage to muscle and nerves speeds up rehabilitation and reduces post surgical pain
+- This Technique helps avoiding damage to muscles and nerves which speeds up rehabilitation and reduces post surgical pain

 - A smaller, less visible scar (only 7-10 cm) gives a better cosmetic result